ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Objectives

-Elicit end-users needs related to the ONNX format, i.e., What arethe activities using ONNX models?, What are the evidences required by certification authorities that involve the ONNX model[^1]?, How do the ONNX model impact these activities?
+Elicit end-users needs related to the ONNX format, i.e., What are the activities using ONNX models?, What are the evidences required by certification authorities that involve the ONNX model[^1]?, How do the ONNX model impact these activities?

-#### Rationales {#rationales .unnumbered}
+#### Rationale {#rationales .unnumbered}

-Clarify the expectation of end-users.
+Clarify the expectation of end-user.

+#### Activity overview

+First define the scope of the safety-related profile (SR profile) in terms operators and constructs, from use cases coming from the various industrial domains.
+Then describe the needs per domain and consolidate them for the whole SR profile.

 #### Inputs